mattzhao-R/RA-Fouirnaies/README.md

 #### Data

-I was given a file containing the website links for the VoteSmart organizations we wanted to match to FollowTheMoney.
+I was given a file (SIG_state.csv) containing the website links for the VoteSmart organizations we wanted to match to FollowTheMoney.
 Each link contained the VoteSmart organization name and id.
+Example: AK;https://justfacts.votesmart.org/interest-group/689/alaska-state-chamber-of-commerce.

 #### Methods and Parallelization Scripts

 **Method**

-The final method for this project takes in a chromedriver worker object and VoteSmart organization website link and outputted the VoteSmart name, id, and the corresponding FollowTheMoney name(s) and id(s) scraped from the results table.
+The final method (vs_ltm_linktable.py) for this project takes in a chromedriver worker object and VoteSmart organization website link and outputted the VoteSmart name, id, and the corresponding FollowTheMoney name(s) and id(s) scraped from the results table.
 It first takes in the url and parses it to create a query in FollowTheMoney.
 This query then goes to the worker which loads the results table (this table cannot be directly obtained using BeautifulSoup).
-The method then extracts the html and feeds it into BeautifulSoup where we extract the FollowTheMoney organization name(s) and id(s) and writes the row or rows into a csv.
+The method then extracts the html and feeds it into BeautifulSoup where we extract the FollowTheMoney organization name(s) and id(s) and writes the row or rows into a csv (draft_table.csv).

 **Parallelization**